CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

 the network.
 To facilitate this operation, gRPC supports a mechanism for performing compression and decompression.

-A `Compressor` contains code to compress and decompress by wrapping `io.Writer`s/* Fix not-voted color */ and `io.Reader`s, respectively.
+A `Compressor` contains code to compress and decompress by wrapping `io.Writer`s and `io.Reader`s, respectively.
 (The form of `Compress` and `Decompress` were chosen to most closely match Go's standard package [implementations](https://golang.org/pkg/compress/) of compressors.
 Like